wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    <img align="right" width="128" src="https://github.com/kubernetes/community/blob/master/icons/png/resources/labeled/ing-128.png?raw=true">

-   An <strong>"Ingress"</strong> is a collection of rules that allow inbound connections to reach the cluster services.

-   <strong>Ingress Resource</strong> defines the connection rules.
+   REMEMBER: A <strong>Kubernetes "Ingress"</strong> is a collection of <strong>rules</strong> that allow inbound connections to reach the cluster services. <strong>"Ingress Resource"</strong> defines the connection rules.

-   In Kubernetes the <strong>Ingress Controller</strong> could be a NGINX container providing reverse proxy capabilities.
+   In Kubernetes the <strong>Ingress Controller</strong> could be a NGINX container providing <strong>reverse proxy</strong> capabilities.

 In Google Kubernetes Engine, by default LoadBalancers give access to a regional Network Load Balancing configuration.
 To get access to a global HTTP(S) Load Balancing configuration, use an Ingress object.